Steel-string acoustic guitar: Tonewoods

 Traditionally, steel-string guitars have been made of a combination of various tonewoods, or woods considered to have pleasing resonant qualities when used in instrument-making.
-Note that the term is ill-defined - the wood species that are considered tonewoods have evolved throughout history.
+The term is ill-defined and the wood species that are considered tonewoods have evolved throughout history.
 Foremost for making steel-string guitar tops are Sitka spruce, the most common, and Alpine and Adirondack spruce.
 The back and sides of a particular guitar are typically made of the same wood; Brazilian rosewood, East Indian rosewood, and Honduras mahogany are traditional choices, however, maple has been prized for the figuring that can be seen when it is cut in a certain way (such as flame and quilt patterns).
 A common non-traditional wood gaining popularity is sapele, which is tonally similar to mahogany but slightly lighter in color and possessing a deep grain structure that is visually appealing.

 Due to decreasing availability and rising prices of premium-quality traditional tonewoods, many manufacturers have begun experimenting with alternative species of woods or more commonly available variations on the standard species.
 For example, some makers have begun producing models with red cedar or mahogany tops, or with spruce variants other than Sitka.
 Cedar is also common in the back and sides, as is basswood.
 Entry-level models, especially those made in East Asia, often use nato wood, which is again tonally similar to mahogany but is cheap to acquire.
 Some have also begun using non-wood materials, such as plastic or graphite.
 Carbon-fiber and phenolic composite materials have become desirable for building necks, and some high-end luthiers produce all-carbon-fiber guitars.